Scandalous Facts About Louise Élisabeth, The Train Wreck Duchess Of Berry

 49. She Had One Last Surprise

 Louise Élisabeth, the Duchess of Berry, passed at the tender age of 23, likely from complications arising from her sixth (documented) pregnancy.
-That's right—all that scandal and drama happened in less than a decade!
-Then, as if Voltaire himself had scripted her final moments, an autopsy revealed something truly ironic.
+That's right—all that scandal and drama happened in less than a decade.
+Then, as if Voltaire himself had scripted her final moments, an autopsy revealed something tragic.
 Louise Élisabeth was a full two weeks pregnant at the time of her demise.
-It’s like something out of Alien.

 Shutterstock